taustation-fan/taustation-fan.github.io/README.md

 (go to Market -> Storage,
 buy storage if you haven't yet, and then to your Inventory), or drop them right from the Inventory.

+On stations without a Market (for example the Jump Gates) you can still avoid encumbrance by going to Port -> Shipping Bay, and sending the items to yourself on another station, where you can later pick them up and sell or send them to storage there.

 Common trade goods are mostly an annoyance, but some players hypothesize that they might serve as the raw material for crafting items, when that